It’s pretty hard to argue against trying to get the biggest tax refund possible.

 Canada Caregiver Credit (CCC)

 This non-refundable tax credit is for those who support a spouse or common-law partner, or a dependant with a physical or mental impairment.
-The amount you can claim, however, is tied to your relationship.
-For example, if you’re supporting your spouse, common-law partner, or an eligible adult (either related or not), you can claim up to $7,140 per person.
-For dependants under 18, the amount is up to $2,320 per person.
+The amount you can claim, however, is tied to your relationship:

-Fees paid to a licensed adoption agency, court and administrative costs, travel expenses, and mandatory immigration expenses are all eligible expenses when adopting a child under 18.
+Fees paid to a licensed adoption agency, court and administrative costs, travel expenses, and mandatory immigration expenses are all eligible expenses for a non-refundable tax credit when adopting a child under 18.
 (More expenses listed here)

 Cash, goods, land, and even listed securities donated to a registered charity are all eligible for this tax credit.
 What’s not included?
 Volunteer hours, payment for a lottery ticket (eg. home lotteries), event admission, and more.
 The exact tax credit amount varies, based on how much you donated during the tax year and your province.
 Broadly speaking, though, you can claim all or part of the eligible amount (in most cases shown on your receipt), up to the limit of 75% of your net income.
 According to CanadaHelps, you can receive as much as 53% of your donation back.